-You will need to register with HMRC as self-employed.
+You will also need to register with HMRC as self-employed.

 HOW MUCH CAN I EARN BEFORE I HAVE TO WORRY ABOUT THIS?

-You may not earn that much – but you still need to notify HMRC that you’re earning, and make annual reports to them.
+You may not earn that much – though you possibly would like to! – and you may still need to notify HMRC that you’re earning at all.

 I’VE GOT A FULL TIME JOB AND ALREADY PAY TAX THROUGH PAYE